thewallandus/todo-mvc-auth-local/README.md

 bcrypt, connect-mongo, dotenv, ejs, express, express-flash, express-session, mongodb, mongoose, morgan, nodemon, passport, passport-local, validator

+bcrypt => encrypts the password connect-mongo => connects mongodb dotenv => stores sensitive data ejs => templating language express-flash => extension of connect-flash with the ability to define a flash message and render it without redirecting the request. express-session => something to do with the user's sessions and doing stuff with it mongoose => schema models that enables us to talk to the database morgan => it has something to do with logging to the terminal => shows us stuff in the terminal passport => enables us to allow user authentication passport-local => it's saying we're going to use a local strategy => that means we're going to keep it local in our database. validator => check thing about strings or preventing bad things from happening to your database.

 ---

 # Install all the dependencies or node packages used for development via Terminal